The Impact of our Pupil Premium Provision

 We continue to work with our enthusiastic group of

-lead, work with more able Pupil Premium children in Year 1 developing their
+lead, work with more able Pupil Premium children in Year 1 and 2 developing

 This has proved very successful and the volunteers